 Not something you may have thought, catnip is a great option to help lighten your hair.
 Catnip is especially helpful for turning any greys blonder.
 Of course, the dye from the catnip is not permanent and will gradually wash out of your hair, making it ideal for those looking for temporary options.

-If you find yourself wanting to conceal some greys, consider trying catnip in your hair routine.
+If you want to conceal some greys, consider trying catnip in your hair routine.
 Different routines may require boiling catnip and applying the mixture to your scalp and hair.

 Saffron is an excellent option for those looking for a golden blonde color.
 After mixing with boiling water, letting sit, and straining, apply the saffron to the hair.
 Continually pour the mixture into your hair multiple times before wringing out.
-The color is excellent for those who already have lighter hair, helping bring out a golden hue.
+The color is excellent for those with lighter hair, helping bring out a golden hue.

 Saffron works well as a highlight for the hair or a pop of color.
 It may be difficult for those with already dark hair to see any benefits from saffron, as the color is so light.
 Blondes, though, should consider saffron when wanting to update their natural look.